SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

 ### To create the Azure website

-1. In the Microsoft Azure portal, open **websiteS** on the left navigation bar.
+1. In the Microsoft Azure portal, open **websites** on the left navigation bar.

 2. Select **NEW** at the bottom of the page, and in the **NEW** dialog, select **website** |**QUICK CREATE**.